 These sites are doubling every six (6) months, and Facebook adds one million visitors per week.
 Meanwhile Twitter has 554 million users and gets 150,000 sign-ups per day.
 Sporting teams are using most of these tools to better there interaction with fans and to help improve their revenue streams.

-In the text on page 394 Coakley discusses that sports and media rely on each other, "Sports and the media are interconnected parts of our lives.
+"Sports and the media are interconnected parts of our lives.
 Sports provide valuable media content, and many sports depend on the media for publicity and revenues" (2010 Coakley p.
 394).
 On the same page he states there are five (5) characteristics or goals that the producers, editors, directors, and anyone in the editing or over viewing media content is attempting to fulfill.

 1. Make financial profits